dfelipegaitanh/memory/.junie/guidelines.md

 - For features that require specific usage patterns, include examples
 - Document any non-obvious design decisions that future developers should understand
 - Place detailed feature documentation files in the `.features` directory
+- - The file must have a timestamp in yyyy-MM-dd_hh-mm format at the end, example: `feature-2023-01-01_12-34.md`.

 ### Documentation Format